Adi-19/Basics_C/Control Loops/README.md

 # Do...while loop
 It is more like a while statement, except that it tests the condition at the end of the loop body.

+# Nested loops
+It can be used as one or more loops inside any other while, for, or do..while loop.